hurwitzlab/planet-microbe-datapackages/HOT_DeLong_Timedepth_series/README.md

 The script is available in scripts/map_ctd_metagenomes.py

 ### The Niskin record was retrieved for each samples using the following steps :
 - convert bottleID from the sample_NCBI dataset into the rosette number (two last digits of the number)
 - load BCO-DMO Niskin dataset
 - Retrieve Niskin record with matching cruise, cast, station and rosette number.

+## Samples_paper
+Collects information from the supplemental material of the published paper: https://doi.org/10.1038/s41564-017-0008-3

+## sampling_event
+This table was generated using the cast information from BCO-DMO.
+Briefly, unique sampling event where derived from the cruise ID, the cast and station number and the ISO-DateTime.
+Sampling event ID were generated as follow: "expeditionName_cruiseID_stationCast"